stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/mixpanel-object.md

     type: "string"
     required: true
     description: |
       Defines the number, in days, Stitch should use as an attribution window.
 To ensure your {{ form-property.display-name }} and Stitch settings align, we recommend using the same attribution window in Stitch that you use in {{ form-property.display-name }}.
 The default value for these attribution windows is five days.
-Refer to the [{{ form-property.display-name }} documentation]({{ doc-link | append: "#attribution-windows" }}) for more information about attribution windows for this integration.
+Refer to the [{{ form-property.display-name }} documentation]({{ doc-link | append: "#attribution-windows-extraction" }}) for more information about attribution windows for this integration.
     value: "XX"

   - name: "date_window_size"
     type: "string"
     required: true
     description: |
-      Number of days for date window looping through transactional endpoints with `from_date` and `to_date`.
+      Number of days for a date looping window for the `export`, `funnel`, and `revenue` tables.
 The default `date_window_size` is 30 days.

+      Date looping will return records whose `from_date` and `to_date` fall between the number of days in the defined window size.

       **Note**: If your project has large volumes of events, you may want to decrease the number of days to `14`, `7`, or even down to `1` or `2` days.
     value: "<XX>"